-Meet Akila Cristiano, entrepreneur and pole-fitness instructor creating a community for women through the art of pole dancing.
-As founder of Pranayama Pole, she is committed to bringing women together and allowing them to express themselves unapologetically, without judgment- not to mention, give them a serious full body work out.
-“I wanted to create an inspiring space for women that was more than just a fitness class.”
+Meet Akila Cristiano, 27 year old, entrepreneur and pole-fitness instructor creating a community for women through the art of pole dancing.
+Founder of Pranayama Pole, Akila is committed to bringing women together and allowing them to express themselves unapologetically, without judgment- not to mention, give them a serious full body work out.

-“I think that there is something incredibly empowering about doing something that is against the norm or something that perhaps people may question- and I love being able to make my students feel that too.
-To me, it’s really important to ensure that they feel supported, uplifted and free to explore their sensual side in a safe environment, without feeling like they’re going to be judged.
-I think we as women are so scared now to leave the house by ourselves sometimes, especially if we’re somewhat “dressed up”.
-If I’m going out to a bar and I’m wearing heels or whatever, I feel uncomfortable because I feel like guys are going to catcall me or try and chat me up when I don’t want them to, unfortunately, this is the world we live in at the moment, that is a fact.
+“I think that there is something incredibly empowering about doing something that is against the norm or something that perhaps people may question.
+I think as women we are so scared now to leave the house by ourselves sometimes, especially if we’re somewhat “dressed up”.
+If I’m going out to a bar and I’m wearing heels or whatever, I feel uncomfortable because I feel like guys are going to catcall me.
+Unfortunately, this is the world we live in at the moment, that is a fact.
 But when you come to my class you are free to be totally you; you can explore your sensual side and not feel like there’s eyes on you or any bad judgement.”

 “The word ‘Pranayama’ is essentially the practice of controlling your life force energy- it’s about renewing your life force- your energy source- and that’s something I want my students to feel whenever they leave my class.
 I want them to feel like they have renewed themselves.”
 Akila tells us sitting down to chat with us after her class, making more sense of why she chose such a fitting name for her business.

-In the past 7 months, the 27-year-old self-starter – who began her journey determined to create a pole-fitness class unlike the rest – has gone beyond her expectations of holding and running one class a week, into establishing Pranayama Pole a high-demand dance studio all while holding several sold-out classes weekly.
+Over the past seven months, the 27-year-old self-starter – who began her journey determined to create a pole-fitness class unlike the rest – has gone beyond her expectations of holding and running one class a week, into establishing Pranayama Pole a high-demand dance studio all while holding several sold-out classes weekly.

 It was an exhilarating experience for us all to try pole-fitness for the first time.
 Akila has exceeded her plans to put together classes that go way beyond fitness, we can’t wait to see what she does with Pranayama Pole next and we’re certainly looking forward to our next class.